szczyglis-dev/py-gpt/docs/source/plugins.rst

 Experts (inline)
 -----------------

 The Experts (inline) plugin makes enabled Expert presets available in supported chat modes through the regular ``expert_call`` tool.
-When the current model delegates a task, the selected Expert is executed as a regular agent by the same **Agents v2 runtime** used by **Chat with Agents**, and its final response is returned directly as the tool result.
+When the current model delegates a task, the selected Expert is executed as a regular agent by the same **Agents v2 runtime** used by **Agents**, and its final response is returned directly as the tool result.

 Use **Experts** mode to define, configure, enable, or disable Expert presets.
 Once an Expert is enabled, you can simply ask for it by name in the conversation, for example: ``Ask the Python programmer expert to review this code.`` The model can then call ``expert_call`` automatically.